Glossary

 Maiko

-An implementation of the functions of the microcode D-machine, but written in C for the Sun Microsystems (RISC-like) SPARC processor workstation, initially developed by Fuji Xerox.
+An implementation of the functions of the D-machine microcode, but written in C for the Sun Microsystems SPARC processor workstation, initially developed by Fuji Xerox.
 Subsequently ported to little-endian processors and other operating systems.

 SDL